Factorization centers in dimension two and the Grothendieck ring of varieties: Introduction

 One source of motivation in birational geometry comes from studying groups of birational automorphisms of algebraic varieties, in particular the Cremona groups $\Cr_n(k) = \Bir(\P^n_k)$.
 Each birational automorphism blows up some subschemes and contracts some exceptional divisors.
 The primary question we study in this paper is: \begin{question} Let $\phi: X \dashrightarrow X$ be a birational automorphism of a smooth projective variety.
 Do centers blown up by $\phi$ correspond, up to stable birational equivalence, to the exceptional divisors blown down by $\phi$? \end{question}

-We give a complete answer to this question for surfaces over an arbitrary perfect field, see Theorem \ref{thm:main-intro} below.
+We note that exceptional divisors are ruled over the corresponding blow up centers, so asking about stable birational equivalence classes is a natural way to compare exceptional divisors with the blow up centers.
+We give a complete answer to a stronger version of Question \ref{q:main} for surfaces over an arbitrary perfect field, see Theorem \ref{thm:main-intro} below.
 Our proof is an application of the two-dimensional Minimal Model Program \cite{IskovskikhMinModel, IskovskikhFact} combined with the Grothendieck ring of varieties, \'etale cohomology groups and the so-called Gassmann equivalence of Galois sets.

 There are three main reasons to study Question \ref{q:main}.
 First of all, it is the structure of birational automorphisms and Cremona groups, in particular their generation by involutions or regularizable elements.
-In the forthcoming paper \cite{BirMot}, we explain that the answer to Question \ref{q:main} is negative in various contexts in dimension $n \ge 3$, and give applications to the structure of the higher Cremona groups.
+In the recent paper \cite{BirMot}, we explain that the answer to Question \ref{q:main} is negative in various contexts in dimension $n \ge 3$, and give applications to the structure of the higher Cremona groups.
 Secondly, Question \ref{q:main} has a tight relationship to the structure of the Grothendieck ring of varieties.

 \begin{question}

 \begin{enumerate} \item[(a)] (Larsen-Lunts \cite{LarsenLunts}, slightly reformulated) If classes of smooth projective varieties $[X]$ and $[Y]$ coincide in the Grothendieck ring, how can we compare the geometry of $X$ and $Y$?
 For instance, are $X$ and $Y$ birational?